worktheclock/replit.github.io/tutorials/29-paid-content-site.md

 from functools import wraps
 ```

-We're importing most of what we'll need for our application here:
+Here we're importing most of what we'll need for our application:

-1. Python's `os` and `shutil` packages, which provides useful functions for working with files and directories.
+1. Python's `os` and `shutil` packages, which provide useful functions for working with files and directories.
 2. Stripe's Python library.
 3. Flask, our web framework and the heart of the application.
 4. A Flask helper function `send_from_directory`, which will allow us to send PDFs to users.
 5. A function `secure_filename` from the Werkzeug WSGI (which Flask is built on) that we'll use when admins upload PDFs and other files.
-6. Replit's web framework and Replit DB integration, which we'll use for user authentication and persistent data storage
+6. Replit's web framework and Replit DB integration, which we'll use for user authentication and persistent data storage.
-7. `wraps` from Python's `functools`, which we'll use to make authorization decorators for restricting access to sensitive application functionality.
+7. The `wraps` tool from Python's `functools`, which we'll use to make authorization decorators for restricting access to sensitive application functionality.

 Now that the imports are out of the way, let's start on our application scaffold.
 Add the following code to `main.py`: